sakersten/seniorThesisRepo/README.md

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays a small selection of closet items (blank if none) and a blurb about the newest upcoming trip (blank if none).
+3. User selects *Closet*.
-3. User clicks *Input New Closet Item*.
+4. User clicks *Input New Closet Item*.
-4. Display New Closet Item Form.
+5. Display *New Closet Item* Form.
-5. User is prompted to input the closet item with the following required inputs: item type (top, bottom, outerwear, shoes, etc.), style (short-sleeve, long-sleeve, etc.), color (blue, green, etc.), use (casual, fancy, athletic), and season (winter, spring, summer, fall).
+6. User is prompted to input the closet item with the following required inputs: item type (top, bottom, outerwear, shoes, etc.), style (short-sleeve, long-sleeve, etc.), color (blue, green, etc.), use (casual, fancy, athletic), and season (winter, spring, summer, fall).
-6. User submits the form.
+7. User submits the form.
-7. System verifies valid entry (required fields are not left blank).
+8. System verifies valid entry (required fields are not left blank).
-8. Closet item is saved and success confirmation with details is displayed.
+9. Closet item is saved and displayed in closet inventory.

 **Alternative Courses**:
-- **Step 6**: Entry invalid (User clicks submit but a required field is left blank).
+- **Step 8**: Entry invalid (User clicks submit but a required field is left blank)
   1. Display error.
-  2. Go back to step 5.
+  2. Go back to step 6.

-### Use Case 1.3: Input New Trip
+### Use Case 1.3: Edit Closet Item
 - **Actors**: User
-- **Overview**: User creates a new trip event.
+- **Overview**: User updates details of an existing closet item.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays closet items and trip blurb.
-3. User clicks on *Create New Trip*.
+3. User selects *Closet*.
-4. Display New Trip Event Form.
-5. User is prompted to input details about their trip with the following required inputs: destination(s) (at least one location is required, but can have multiple), duration (in days), bag details (backpack only, carry-on, checked bag), trip activities (sightseeing, hiking, etc.), and if laundry is available (clothes can then be reused).
-6. User submits the form.
+4. User selects *Details* for a specific item in *Closet*.
+5. User selects *Edit Item*.
+6. System displays *Edit Item* Form, pre-filled with the current item details.
+7. User modifies one or more fields and submits.
-7. System verifies valid entry (required fields are not left blank).
+8. System verifies valid entry (required fields are not left blank).
-8. Display item details and successfully added.
+9. Display updated item details and confirmation of successful update.

 **Alternative Courses**:
+- **Step 7**: User cancels edit
+  1. Discard changes.
+  2. Return to *Closet Item Details* without updating the item.

-- **Step 6**: Entry invalid (User clicks submit but a required field is left blank).
+- **Step 8**: Entry invalid (User clicks submit but a required field is left blank)
   1. Display error.
-  2. Go back to step 5.
+  2. Go back to step 6.

-### Use Case 1.4: Open Closet
+### Use Case 1.4: Delete Closet Item
 - **Actors**: User
-- **Overview**: User views closet item details.
+- **Overview**: User deletes a closet item.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays closet items and trip blurb.
+3. User selects *Closet*.
-3. User selects *Details* on *Closet Items*.
+4. User selects *Details* for a specific item in *Closet*.
-4. System displays full details of the selected closet item.
+5. User selects *Delete Item*.
+6. System prompts for confirmation ("Are you sure you want to delete this item?").
+7. User confirms deletion.
+8. Displays that the item was successfully deleted.

+**Alternative Courses**:
+- **Step 5**: Delete invalid
+  1. Display error.
+  2. Go back to step 4.

+- **Step 6**: User cancels deletion
+  1. Return to **Closet Item Details*.

-### Use Case 1.5: Open Trip
+### Use Case 1.5: Input New Trip
 - **Actors**: User
-- **Overview**: User views trip details.
+- **Overview**: User creates a new trip event.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays closet items and trip blurb.
-3. User selects *Details* on *Trips*.
+3. User selects *Trips*.
-4. System displays full trip details: destinations, duration, bag details, activities, laundry availability.

-### Use Case 1.6: Edit Closet Item
-- **Actors**: User
-- **Overview**: User updates details of an existing closet item.

-**Typical Course of Events**:
-1. Run Use Case 1.1, *Secure Login*.
-2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
-3. User selects *Details* on *Closet Items*.
-4. User clicks *Edit Item*.
+4. User selects *Create New Trip*.
-5. System displays *Edit Item* Form, pre-filled with the current item details.
-6. User modifies one or more fields and submits.
+5. Display *New Trip* Form.
+6. User is prompted to input details about their trip with the following required inputs: destination(s) (at least one location is required, but can have multiple), duration (in days), bag details (backpack only, carry-on, checked bag), trip activities (sightseeing, hiking, etc.), and if laundry is available (clothes can then be reused).
+7. User submits the form.
-7. System verifies valid entry (required fields are not left blank).
+8. System verifies valid entry (required fields are not left blank).
-8. Display updated item details and confirmation of successful update.
+9. Trip is saved and displayed in *Trips*.
+10. System automatically generates a packing list based on closet items and trip details.
+11. Packing list is displayed alongside trip information.

 **Alternative Courses**:
-- **Step 6**: Entry invalid
+- **Step 8**: Entry invalid (User clicks submit but a required field is left blank)
   1. Display error.
   2. Go back to step 5.

-### Use Case 1.7: Edit Trip
+### Use Case 1.6: Edit Trip
 - **Actors**: User
 - **Overview**: User updates details of an existing trip.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays closet items and trip blurb.
-3. User selects *Details* on *Trips*.
+3. User selects *Trips*.
+4. User selects *Details* for a specific trip.
-4. User selects *Edit Trip*.
+5. User selects *Edit Trip*.
-5. Displays *Edit Trip* Form, pre-filled with the current trip details.
+6. Displays *Edit Trip* Form, pre-filled with the current trip details.
-6. User modifies one or more fields and submits.
+7. User modifies one or more fields and submits.
-7. System verifies valid entry (required fields are not left blank).
+8. System verifies valid entry (required fields are not left blank).
-8. Display updated trip details and confirmation of successful update.
+9. Display updated trip details and confirmation of successful update.

 **Alternative Courses**:
+- **Step 7**: User cancels edit
+  1. Discard changes.
+  2. Return to *Trip Details* without updating the trip.

-- **Step 6**: Entry invalid
+- **Step 8**: Entry invalid (User clicks submit but a required field is left blank)
   1. Display error.
-  2. Go back to step 5.
+  2. Go back to step 6.

-### Use Case 1.8: Delete Closet Item
+### Use Case 1.7: Delete Trip
 - **Actors**: User
-- **Overview**: User deletes a closet item.
+- **Overview**: User deletes a trip and its associated packing list.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays closet items and trip blurb.
+3. User selects *Trips*.
-3. User selects *Details* on *Closet Items*.
+4. User selects *Details* for a specific trip.
-4. User selects *Delete Item*.
+5. User selects *Delete Trip*.
-5. System prompts for confirmation ("Are you sure you want to delete this item?").
+6. System prompts for confirmation ("Are you sure you want to delete this trip?").
-6. User confirms deletion.
+7. User confirms deletion.
-7. Displays that the item was successfully deleted.
+8. Trip and its associated packing list are deleted.

 **Alternative Courses**:
-- **Step 4**: Delete invalid
+- **Step 5**: Delete invalid
   1. Display error.
-  2. Go back to step 3.
+  2. Go back to step 4.

-- **Step 5**: User cancels deletion
+- **Step 6**: User cancels deletion
-  1. Return to *Closet Item Details*.
+  1. Return to *Trip Details*.

-### Use Case 1.9: Delete Trip
+### Use Case 1.8: Regenerate Packing List
 - **Actors**: User
-- **Overview**: User deletes a trip.
+- **Overview**: User regenerates a packing list for an existing trip after editing closet items or trip details.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays closet items and trip blurb.
-3. User selects *Details* on *Trips*.
+3. User selects *Trips*.
-4. User selects *Delete Trip*.
+4. User selects *Details* for a specific trip.
-5. System prompts for confirmation ("Are you sure you want to delete this item?").
-6. User confirms deletion.
-7. Displays that the trip was successfully deleted.
+5. User selects *Regenerate Packing List*.
+6. System analyzes current closet inventory and trip details.
+7. System generates a new packing list, replacing the old list.
+8. Display updated packing list with confirmation.

 **Alternative Courses**:
-- **Step 4**: Delete invalid
-  1. Display error.
-  2. Go back to step 3.

-- **Step 5**: User cancels deletion
+- **Step 6**: Closet is empty or no valid matches
+  1. Display message: *No items available to generate a packing list.
+Please add closet items*.
-  1. Return to *Trip Details*.
+  2. Return to *Trip Details*.